zencart/documentation/content/dev/code/158_language_files.md

 ```

-On the admin side, you can do something like this.
+If you are loading an admin side language file, you can do something like this.
 Assume the file to
 be loaded is `admin/includes/languages/english/some-custom-file.php` in 1.5.7 and `admin/includes/languages/english/lang.some-custom-file.php` in 1.5.8:

 ```